 Reducing the frequency of your personal information being sent via credit card offers will help to reduce your vulnerability to identity theft.
 There are other steps you should take to reduce this even further.

-The Direct Marketing Association networks with many junk mail providers.
+The Data Marketing and Analytics organization networks with many junk mail providers.
 The DMA manages a database of customer contact details called the Mail Preference Service (MPS).
 Marketing companies use this database to target their junk mail to prospective customers.
-You can remove yourself from this list at any time by completing the form on the DMA MPS website.
+You can remove yourself from this list at any time by completing the form on the DMA Choice website.

 You can enter up to 5 names on the form so include common variations of your name or previous names you’ve used.
-You’ll need to enter credit card details to verify your identity (at no charge).
-If you want to avoid sharing those details, you can post a form to the DMA for a small fee, which is available to print from the same website.
+You’ll need to enter credit card details to verify your identity.
+There’s a $2 processing fee to sign up, but your name and preferences stay in place for 10 years.

 Contact other companies individually